YottaDB/YDBDoc/MessageRecovery/errors.rst

 SYSCALL, Error received from system call xxxx -- called from module yyyy at line zzzz

-Run Time Error: This indicates that system call failed due to some unusual error condition.
+Run Time Error: This indicates that a system call failed due to some unusual error condition.

-Action: Report to system administrator and if necessary report the entire incident context to your YottaDB support channel for further analysis.
+Action: Report to the system administrator and if necessary report the entire incident context to your YottaDB support channel for further analysis.

 --------------------
 SYSUTILCONF